mozilla-services/merino/test-engineering/contract-tests/kinto-setup/README.md

 ## Overview

 This directory contains source code for setting up Kinto for contract tests.
-Specifically, it is responsible for the creation of the remote settings bucket and collection, a pre-requisite for the Merino service.
+Specifically, it is responsible for the creation of the Remote Settings bucket and collection, a pre-requisite for the Merino service.

 For more details on contract test design, refer to the contract-tests